Data center servers may obtain software updates or certificate

 to the wrong server.
 Create strict allow rules for updates to limit

-ports only).
-This prevents infected data center servers from phoning
+default ports only).
+This prevents infected data center servers

-home and prevents data exfiltration using legitimate applications
+from phoning home and prevents data exfiltration using legitimate

-such as FTP, HTTP, or DNS on non-standard ports.
-In addition, use
+applications such as FTP, HTTP, or DNS on non-standard ports.
+In

-block outbound update files so you only allow downloading for software
+to block outbound update files so you only allow downloading for

 Log at Session End